slamdev/gcp-serverless/README.md

 - if a user pushes to an arbitrary branch then the pipeline will:
   * lint all the files in the project (by executing `make lint`)
   * do **plan** on **dev** environment (by executing `TF_VAR_env=dev make plan`)

-[Dockerfile](build/Dockerfile) is used to run all the commands above.